 placebo group with 79.2 percent versus 82.5 percent, respectively.
 One death

 occurred in the placebo group, but none in the treatment group.

 Lupus Nephritis (LN)

-The proportion of individuals achieving Primary Efficacy Renal Response (PERR) at week 104 was significantly higher in individuals receiving belimumab (Benlysta) plus standard therapy compared with placebo plus standard therapy (p=0.031).
+The proportion of individuals achieving Primary Efficacy Renal Response (PERR) at week 104 was significantly higher in individuals receiving belimumab (Benlysta) plus standard therapy compare with placebo plus standard therapy (p=0.031).
 The major secondary endpoints also showed significant improvement with belimumab (Benlysta) plus standard therapy compared with placebo plus standard therapy.
-In descriptive subgroup analyses, the PERR and Complete Renal Response (CRR) rates were examined by induction therapy (mycophenolate or cyclophosphamide), biopsy class (Class III or IV, Class III + V or Class IV + V, or Class V), and urine protein:creatinine ratio (uPCR) levels at baseline (<3 g/g or ≥3 g/g; post-hoc analysis).
-In descriptive subgroup analyses of time to renal-related event or death, results were consistent with the overall endpoint regardless of induction therapy (mycophenolate or cyclophosphamide), biopsy class (Class III or IV, Class III + V or Class IV + V, or Class V; post-hoc analysis), and baseline proteinuria (<3 g/g or ≥3 g/g; post-hoc analysis).
-The treatment difference was primarily driven by the renal worsening and renal-related treatment failure components of the endpoint.
+In descriptive subgroup analyses, the PERR and Complete Renal Response (CRR) rates were examined by induction therapy (mycophenolate or cyclophosphamide), biopsy class (Class III or IV, Class III + V or Class IV + V, or Class V), and urine protein:creatinine ratio (uPCR) levels at baseline (<3 g/g or 3 g/g or greater; post-hoc analysis).
+In descriptive subgroup analyses of time to renal-related event or death, results were consistent with the overall endpoint regardless of induction therapy (mycophenolate or cyclophosphamide), biopsy class (Class III or IV, Class III + V or Class IV + V, or Class V; post-hoc analysis), and baseline proteinuria (<3 g/g or 3 g/g or greater; post-hoc analysis).
+The treatment differece was primarily driven by the renal worsening and renal-related treatment failure components of the endpoint.